hlomphosibeko/lins-api/README.md

 * <strong>Click Learn More Button:</strong> On this button a user is able to read more about what the site offers.

-## Unfulfilled User Story
-* <strong>Create select quote button:</strong> These buttons were supposed to be active so that a user can select the type of quote they can offer.
-However, now I have decided to add them on future implementations.

 # Deployement - Frontend
 * I followed the Advanced Front End: Deployement of both applications instructions:
     - Setting up WhiteNoise for static files by installing whitenoise